kosspbl/kosspbl/README.md

 - koss stands for : Kushal, Om, Shoaib & Swetank. :busts_in_silhouette:
 - We four amigos are students of ICEM, Pune, India. :india:
 - We are studying Computer Engineering. :computer:
+- We love to code, *koss* why not? :man_technologist: